-However, some species will lay mosquito eggs on moist, often-flooded soil in anticipation of the next rise in water.
+However, some species will lay mosquito eggs on moist, often-flooded soil to anticipate the subsequent rise in water.
 Those eggs can survive winter, waiting for spring or summer rains to cover them over.

 They're often called “wigglers” because that's how they move in the water, propelling themselves with a frantic twitching motion.
-At this stage, a mosquito larva is vulnerable to predators such as fish and birds, as well as other mosquito larvae.
+At this stage, a mosquito larva is vulnerable to predators such as fish and birds, and other mosquito larvae.

 The mosquito pupae – called “tumblers” – do not feed.
-In fact, they don't do much of anything except swim around in the water.
+They don't do much of anything except swim around in the water.
 Think of this as the teenage stage of the mosquito life cycle.

 When disturbed, mosquito pupae tumble down to the safety of deeper water and eventually float back to the surface.
 Again, like the larvae, they are vulnerable to birds and fish.
 They're also vulnerable to people.
 Just put a little bit of an oily substance in the water, and a mosquito pupa will be unable to break through to get oxygen.